-Since the coronavirus outbreak, there are various theories floating on the internet that certain health supplements or foods can help to prevent or even kill the coronavirus.
+Since the Covid-19 outbreak, there are various theories floating on the internet that certain health supplements or foods can help to prevent or even kill the coronavirus.

 Here are just some of the methods and foods that were claimed to be fighters of the virus: